takahirom/skroll/README.md

 *   **`initialValue`**: The starting value for the parameter.
 *   **`optimizationConfig`**: Configuration like `maxIterations`.
 *   Refer to the documentation for advanced options like custom evaluators and optimizers.

-*(The "Usage Example" section from your original README, which used a `DummyCurlExecutor`, might be better suited for a dedicated "Examples" directory or documentation page if it's extensive.
-The "Quick Start" should cover the most common, simple use case.)*

 ## Advanced: Custom Executors & Resolvers
 For specialized scenarios, Skroll allows you to provide your own implementations: